 Our Founder, Jenna Avery, offers private 1:1 coaching for writers wanting help to write more consistently, working to get their books and screenplays finished, building their author websites and social platforms, and more.

-In addition to the foundational program we offer, inside our network we also run periodic courses and programs for an additional fee, like our Deep Dive Writing Intensives.
+In addition to the foundational program we offer, inside our network we also run periodic courses and programs for an additional fee, like our Deep Dive Writing Intensives and our Wednesday Writing Retreats.
+Our Wednesday Writing Retreats happen throughout the year, in the months between our longer writing intensives.

-We are exploring offering other courses and support options (see below).
+We are exploring offering other courses and support options.

 "Writing is a lonely pursuit, but Called to Write makes it feel like a team effort.
 From the daily writing sprints and conversations to the weekly coaching calls, there is always something to push me forward when my own motivation is flagging.